 - quarterly conference calls with Washington policymakers

 Membership in the National Humanities Alliance (NHA) is open to 501(c)(3) organizations that are involved in the humanities.

 There are two membership categories: Active and Associate.
 Active members are eligible to participate in the governance of NHA through election to the Board of Directors.
 Associate members participate in all other activities of NHA but are not eligible for board representation.

-Dues for Active membership organizations, such as scholarly societies or associations of higher education institutions, start at $1,000 and are calculated by taking .3% of Line 18 (Total Expenses) from the IRS Form 990 and subtracting Line 13 (Grants Given).
+Dues for Active membership organizations, such as scholarly societies or associations of higher education institutions, start at $1,000 and are calculated by taking .3% of (Line 18 (Total Expenses) from the IRS Form 990 minus Line 13 (Grants Given)).
 In calculating dues, consideration is given to organizations where members are not all humanists.

 Dues for Active non-membership organizations that do not have individual members are determined by the category of organization as follows: